How To Determine Ir35 Status Effectively

 Make sure you’re utilising CEST effectively

-The Check Employment Status for Tax tool (CEST) provides an HMRC perspective on IR35 status, based on the information the End Client provides.
+The Check Employment Status for Tax tool (CEST) provides an HMRC perspective on a contractor’s IR35 status, based on the information the End Client provides.
 HMRC do not make the usage of this tool mandatory, but it is good practice to show that businesses are engaging with the official tools provided.
 HMRC have also stated that they will stand by any IR35 status determination made by the tool, where the information input was accurate making it a good starting point for End Clients when conducting assessments.

 To utilise CEST, it must be assigned to the right people – those who have the best understanding of the contractor being engaged.
 These people must also be thoroughly and regularly trained, so that they understand how CEST works and are familiar with any updates HMRC have made to the tool.

 End Clients should also consider conducting regular reviews of live contractor assignments.
 This will not only demonstrate reasonable care but highlight any changes to the IR35 status for their contractors.
-As we’re six months into the Private Sector launch, now could be a good time for businesses to undertake a review of assignments first assessed back in April.

 Create an ongoing training plan